-Samsung Galaxy Note 21: Will it actually ship?
+Samsung Galaxy Note 21: Why it won't ship

 Late last year, rumors began to circulate that Samsung was planning to scrap 2021's Galaxy Note update.
 Those rumors picked up momentum when it became clear that the Galaxy S21 Ultra would be the first non-Galaxy Note phone to work with an S Pen stylus.
 Samsung Electronics president TM Roh also talked up his company's plans to release more foldable phones, seemingly leaving the Note 21 out in the cold.